 iNavX 4.0.0 improves charting [Update]

 Raster charts are displayed continuously "tiled" that are overlayed depending of zoom level.
-An internet connection is required to download tiles, but they are in cache on your device so you can continue to use once offline.
-To empty the cache, we select the "i"nfo button in the lower right corner of the map, then the action button in the upper left corner and then "Remove chart" or "Update chart".
+An internet connection is required to download the tiles, but they are in cache on your device so you can continue to use once offline.
+To clear the cache, Select the "i"NFO button in the bottom right corner of the map, then the action button in the upper left corner and then "Remove chart" or "Update chart".

 Any individual chart can be downloaded with a tap inside a red boundary chart rectangle and selecting from the context menu that appears.
 The back button in the upper left banner then to return to tiled charts.